Goście

 Project objectives

-The aim of our project is to enhance the competence of future translators of Polish literature into other languages and to promote important literary phenomena emerging in our country.
-To this end we have planned four translation masterclasses for students of Polish philology at universities in Paris, Berlin, Madrid and Amsterdam, as well as open meetings with authors in these cities, to which we will invite wider expert and general audiences.
+The aim of our project was to enhance the skills of future translators of Polish literature into other languages and to promote important literary phenomena emerging in our country.
+To this end we planned four translation masterclasses for students of Polish philology at universities in Paris, Berlin, Madrid and Amsterdam, as well as meetings with authors in these cities, to which we invited wider expert and general audiences.

 „Je voudrais leur demander pardon, mais ils ne sont plus làĺ” (Rejwach) Mikolaj Grynberg

-The authors and translators will share their reflections on their collaboration and discuss important aspects of the literary translation process.
-The discussions will be grounded in their common experience of working on a specific book project.
-Author meetings – conversations between writers and literary translators, open to the public and hosted by prestigious cultural venues in respective cities – will form the second, equally important ‘leg’ of the Literra project.
-We hope to achieve an important synergy of our activities: developing skills and inspiring people to consider literary translation of Polish literature as a career option and highlighting specific, vital new phenomena within the Polish literature.
+The authors and translators shared their reflections and discussed important aspects of the collaborative literary translation process.
+The discussions were grounded in their common experience of working on a specific book project.
+Author meetings – conversations between writers and literary translators, open to the public and hosted by prestigious cultural venues in respective cities – formed the second, equally important ‘leg’ of the Liter[r]a project.
+In this way, we managed to achieve an important synergy of activities: developing skills and inspiring people to consider literary translation of Polish literature as a career option and highlighting specific, vital new phenomena within the Polish literature.

 Masterclasses and author meetings